VersaliXis/mvx-winter-challenges/README.md

 ### Explanation
 The smart contract allows any user to issue a new SNOW token by calling the `issueTokenSnow` endpoint and sending 0.05 EGLD (current cost to issue a token).
 The user chooses initial supply.
-It uses a callback in order to save the issued token identifier.
+It uses a callback in order to save the issued token identifier in a `SetMapper`

 ### Proof
 A proof of token issuance is accessible here: